 Well, Jeffrey Allen suggests that you begin working on your spiritual fitness:

-One of the big benefits of working with your spiritual fitness is that it helps you unlock your transcendence.
-This is the highest level of your awareness.
-As we move up in our spiritual growth, we move through stage after stage of evolution.
-The highest stage is transcendence.
+One of the big benefits of working with your spiritual fitness is that it helps you unlock your transendence.
+This is the highest level of your awareness. as we move up in our spiritual growth, we move through stage after stage of evolution.
+The highest stage is transendence.